Lofn ‘Matchmaker’ – Norse Goddess Of Forbidden Marriages Of People Who Wish To Be Loved And Search For Partners

 Goddess Lofn who arranges forbidden marriages in Norse mythology. source

 In Norse mythology, Lofn is a minor deity.
-Although she was not of great significance in the pantheon, she was important to people who wished to be loved and searched for love and partners.
+Although not significant in the pantheon, she was essential to people who wished to be loved and searched for love and partners.
 Lofn was great support for those who desperately needed her help.

 The goddess of passionate love, Lofn (also Lofna), whose name means 'love' or 'praise,' was a female of the Æsir gods.
 Lofn was one of the Asynjur of the goddess Frigg, Odin's wife and the goddess of love, marriage, and motherhood.